Program Description: Teaching Scholars

 - Describe innovative teaching activities in which you have been involved that have made a difference in your students' learning

-- Indicate how your participation in this program will contribute to our professional goals
+- Indicate how your participation in this program will contribute to your professional goals

-Each Teaching Scholar will be expected to develop a scholarly examination into one or more areas of student learning.
-In particular, scholars will examine how particular teaching strategies influence student learning.
-These projects might be linked with a specific course or process designed to improve student learning (such as cooperative learning, active learning, technology implementation)
+- Each Teaching Scholar will be expected to develop a scholarly examination into one or more ways in which teaching influences student learning experiences.
+These projects might be linked with a specific course or process designed to improve student learning (such as cooperative learning, active learning, technology implementation to name just a few).

 Applications will be accepted from all full-time Tenure Track and full-time Non-Tenure Track faculty members.
-All applicants must submit a current vitae as well as a letter of support from their unit administrator.
-The vitae and support letter should be sent directly to firstname.lastname@example.org.
+All applicants must submit a letter of support from their unit administrator.
+The support letter should be sent directly to firstname.lastname@example.org.
+Be sure to check back early Spring 2024 for information about the Program for the 2024-2025 academic year and to apply.